CadeArch/WhatIf_App/README.md

-  End frag can return to first frag or play again. - Done create leaderboards fragment and buttons to link to current frags - DONE write string mutators to change text based on different voices - Partly DONE create player profile that fills with user info, and games played - create ways to unlock each unlockable voice and implement - DO NEXT create push notifications - DO NEXT
+  End frag can return to first frag or play again. - Done create leaderboards fragment and buttons to link to current frags - DONE write string mutators to change text based on different voices - Partly DONE create player profile that fills with user info, and games played - DONE create ways to unlock each unlockable voice and implement - DONE create push notifications - DO NEXT